filp/whoops/README.md

 ## (current) Features

-- Stack-based error handling, flexible error handling
+- Flexible, stack-based error handling
 - Stand-alone library with (currently) no required dependencies
 - Simple API for dealing with exceptions, trace frames & their data
 - Includes a pretty rad error page for your webapp projects